Turkish Airlines Flight 6491: Search and rescue operation

 Witnesses and rescuers reported that they found the pilot still conscious strapped into his seat, from which he had to be cut free.
 He later died while en route to a hospital.

-Fourteen people on the ground were injured, including a number of children.
-Nineteen houses were destroyed at the crash site, and a further seven were damaged.
+Thirty-six people, including 17 children, were injured with varying degree of injuries.
 Manas International Airport was closed, with all flights cancelled, following the accident.
+Normal operations eventually resumed approximately 16 hours after the accident.